Bigboi-Well/Music-analyzer-/README.md

 matplotlib
 pandas
 scipy
+---

-🔹 Usage
+🔹 How to Run

-Run the app:
+Launch the app:

 streamlit run app.py

-Open in browser:
-Streamlit usually opens the app automatically in your default browser.
-If not, check the terminal URL, usually: http://localhost:8501.
+Open the app in your browser.
+Usually: http://localhost:8501.

-Upload audio files:
+Upload one or more audio files (mp3, wav, ogg).
-Supports .mp3, .wav, and .ogg.

-Choose analysis mode:
+Select analysis mode:

-First 30 seconds: Fast analysis
+First 30 seconds: Fast preview

-Full song: Full analysis (slower)
+Full song: Detailed analysis

-Visualize features:

-Waveform

-Frequency spectrum

-Energy over time

-Beat markers
+View audio features and visualizations: waveform, spectrum, energy over time, and beats.

-Generate playlist by mood
+Generate playlists by mood.

-Export audio features to CSV
+Export all features to CSV for further analysis.
+---